 5. Full Screen Advertisements

-Mobile applications are a great way to monetize your brand, but you shouldn’t use full screen advertisements that also stop what users are doing.
+Mobile apps are a great way to monetize your brand, but you shouldn’t use full screen advertisements that also stop what users are doing.
 It’s even worse if there are video advertisements.
 If you have a premium ad-free version of your mobile application, it may make some users upgrade, but it will more than likely send users back to the app store to find an application that doesn’t have obnoxious advertisements.
-You can still advertise in mobile apps, but you should quietly advertise on the bottom or side.
+You can still internet advertising in mobile apps, but you should quietly advertise on the bottom or side.
 Full screen advertisements or pop-ups drive users crazy.
 In addition, nothing is more frustrating than an app that places advertising space next to a button.
 It’s a great trick to get people to click, but if it happens enough times to disrupt the use of the app, users also won’t be happy.

 One simple way to avoid mobile user complaints is to think of their motivations and experience while using your application.
 If you can see where users might get annoyed or tripped up, then think about resolving that issue before users head off to the app store to warn other people.
 If you know your application needs a makeover and has gotten a lot of user complaints, let Mobile App Innovator assist you in coming up with an all-new, user-friendly design.